 Though the South African economy has suffered the worst quarterly slide in decades, it had already been giving a dismal performance before COVID-19 hit.

-While there has been progress made on redistributing income, the economic performance has been dire.
-For example, the National Development Plan, which was aimed at moving the country to a higher annual growth trajectory of 5% has not come into effect yet.
-In fact, the past decade has seen a growth of just 2% annually.
+While there has been progress made on redistributing income, the economic results have been less than stellar.
+The National Development Plan, which aimed to move the nation to a yearly economic growth rate of 5% has not come into effect yet.
+In fact, the last ten years have seen a growth of just 2% per year.

-The implications are clear: When an economy is not growing, it cannot produce enough jobs to satisfy younger people entering the market.
-As a result, the unemployment rate has seen a rise, and the economy has fallen.
+The implications are clear: When an economy isn’t expanding, it cannot produce enough employment to satisfy the influx of younger generations into the market.
+As a result, the unemployment rate has seen a rise.

-The economic situation has intensified by the health and economic reverberations caused by the pandemic.
-Though South Africa may have achieved herd immunity from the virus, a revival of the economy in a way that benefits all South Africans is necessary.
-Some suggest this can only be done through a shared growth strategy, one that looks to address the myriad of economic challenges faced by the country.
+The economy’s woes have been intensified by the healthcare issues resulting from the pandemic.
+Though South Africa may have achieved herd immunity from the virus, a revival of the economy by means that will benefit all sectors is necessary.
+Some suggest that the only way to do this is via a shared growth strategy, which looks to provide a solution to the myriad of economic challenges faced by the country.